 5. Fit the chain

 Remove the chain from the chainring so there is no tension running through the chain as you try to join it.

-Singlespeed bikes without horizontal/rotating dropouts use some sort of a chain tensioning device to keep the chain tensioned.
-The derailleur does this job on a normal geared setup.
-As you will have no such device in this setup, take it steady when you’re pedalling.
+Singlespeed bikes without horizontal/rotating dropouts use some sort of a chain-tensioning device to keep the chain tensioned.
+The derailleur does this job on a regular geared setup.
+Because you will have no such device in this setup, take it steady when you’re pedalling.

-If you cannot join the chain and run it through the optimal sprocket for chainline without it being too loose then you may need to shift the chain into the next largest cog on the rear cassette, so that the chain doesn’t jump when pedalling.
+If you cannot join the chain and run it through the optimal sprocket for chainline without it being too loose, you may need to shift the chain into the next largest cog on the rear cassette, so the chain doesn’t jump when pedalling.

 6. Test the setup

-Try pedaling forward by hand before you ride it, just to make sure everything is working well.
+Try pedalling forward by hand before you ride it, just to make sure everything is working well.

 Remember with this fix: the speed at which you ride afterwards isn’t an issue, it’s the tension running through the chain that’s problematic.
 Pedal steadily and smoothly, avoiding any excessive pressure.

 This repair works best on road bikes or hardtail mountain bikes.
 On a full-suspension bike, the movement of the suspension effectively changes the chainstay length, meaning a simple wrap around the chainring and sprocket approach is not possible – your chain will almost certainly fall off or snap.